aditya-port/Customer-Shopping-Trend-Data-Analysis/README.md

 👕 Clothing is the top revenue-generating category
-👥 Young Adult & Middle-aged segments drive most sales ❌ 73% customers are non-subscribers → huge opportunity 💸 Discounts increase conversions but not always revenue 🔁 Repeat buyers are more likely to subscribe
+👥 Young Adult & Middle-aged segments drive most sales ❌ 73% customers are non-subscribers → huge opportunity to increase subscription 💸 Discounts increase conversions but not always revenue 🔁 Repeat buyers are more likely to subscribe